 • Demonstrated aptitude for, or experience in, innovative and effective leadership.

 • Demonstrated aptitude for, or experience in, successful project management.

-• Demonstrated aptitude for, or experience in, managing or leading the work of others.
+• Demonstrated aptitude for, or experience in, managing the work of others.

 • Demonstrated effective writing and oral communication skills.